Third-Party Digital Tools & Accessibility

 An accessibility review may result in a tool being approved for use, approved with conditions, or determined not suitable if critical accessibility barriers cannot be resolved.
 This expectation applies whether a tool is acquired through a formal contract, a P‑Card purchase, or at no cost, if UC is providing or recommending it as part of our programs, services, or activities.

-Detailed procedures for UC faculty and staff—including when a review is required, how to submit a tool for review, and how to incorporate accessibility into RFPs and contracts—are available on UC’s intranet (Bearcats Landing) in the Digital Accessibility and Procurement sections.
-Vendors working with UC should coordinate with their UC purchasing or project contact for any accessibility‑related questions.
+Detailed procedures for UC faculty and staff—including when an accessibility review is required, how to submit a tool for review, and how to incorporate accessibility into RFPs and contracts—are available on UC’s intranet (Bearcats Landing).
+While this public page provides a general overview, the intranet includes comprehensive guidance on review procedures, procurement policies, potential outcomes, and step-by-step guidance on requesting a review.